Huarache (running shoe): Construction

 Huaraches were originally made from leather, and later from the tread of used automobile tires.
 Since then, rubber manufactured as replacement outsole for shoes, such as the Vibram Cherry, has been used.
-More recently, commercial manufactureres have created pre-cut rubber soles for the construction of huaraches.
-Additionally, some manufacturers create soles shaped to custom outline of the wearer's feet.
+More recently, commercial manufacturers have created pre-cut rubber soles for the construction of huaraches.
+Additionally, some manufacturers create soles shaped to custom outlines of the wearer's feet.

 The laces for huaraches are either synthetic, hemp or leather.
 Synthetic laces are usually made of polyester or nylon.
 Generally shoelaces are of narrow construction, and thin cordage similar to parachute cord is used.